foambubble/foam/docs/features/link-reference-definitions.md

 ## Configuration

-You can choose to generate link reference definitions with or without file extensions, depending on the target.
+You can choose to generate link reference definitions with or without file extensions, depending on the target, or to disable the generation altogether.
 As a rule of thumb:

 - Links with file extensions work better with standard markdown-based tools, such as GitHub web UI.
 - Links without file extensions work better with certain web publishing tools that treat links as literal urls and don't transform them automatically, such as the standard GitHub pages installation.